Blackfabric-io/Bangkit-2023-B2-Machine-Learning/README.md

 - Results & Analysis
 - Real-world Applications
 - Code Documentation

-## 🔒 Usage Rights
-- All code is original work completed as part of Bangkit Academy 2023
-- Datasets used are properly cited and have appropriate usage rights
-- Solutions are shared for educational purposes while respecting academic integrity

-## 🏆 Certifications
-*For full certification details, please visit my [LinkedIn Profile]*

 ## Links & Certificates
 ### 1. [Mathematics for ML and Data Science](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science)